A first-timer’s guide to hiking the Milford Track

 Hiking the Milford Track: Everything You Need to Know About New Zealand’s Most Famous Walk

-Even with international borders shut (which should result in less demand), this tramp is just as popular as ever.
+Even with international borders shut (which should result in less demand), this tramp is just as popular as ever and remains one of the best things to do in Te Anau!

 We were well-prepared for Milford Track to come online for the new season, but still only just managed to secure tickets for late April – this meant we’d be walking in the very last week of the season.